-Your child will be given a copy of our Home School Agreement which clarifies the roles of St Christopher's, pupils and parents in a child's education with us.
-We ask that you review these documents and return a signed copy to us via your child on Taster Day.
+A copy of our Home School Agreement has already been sent home to you.
+This clarifies the roles of St Christopher's, pupils and parents in a child's education with us.
+We ask that you review these documents and, if you have not already not done so, return a signed copy to us via your child on Taster Day.